linux-chenxing/linux-chenxing.org/ip/emac.md

   registers are also accessible unsplit via XIU.

 - AT91RM200 datasheet says the RX descriptor counter wraps at 1024 descriptors if there isn't a wrap marked descriptor.
-This version of the IP always wraps at the 8th descriptor and never fills more if provided.
+In this version of the IP the counter wraps at the 8th descriptor.